Welcome to today's edition of the Rush 24-7 podcast.

 I don't want to go overboard in the criticism, but Edwards is being very deceptive.

-Or trying to trying to blow this tax plan of his up in his own face.
+This is the NEW YORK Times taking John Edwards out, or trying to they're trying to blow this tax plan of his up in his own face.

-Nice to have you on uh open line Friday.
+Stewart in Birthdude Colorado, nice to have you on open line friday.

 I'm great.